bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 }
 ```

-Now that we have a convenient and universal way of immutably accessing a system's change ticks, we are deprecating `ChangeTrackers<T>`, which is the old, more situational way of doing this.
+Now that we have a convenient and universal way of immutably accessing a component's change ticks within a system, we are deprecating `ChangeTrackers<T>`, which is the old, more situational way of doing this. `ChangeTrackers<T>` will be removed in Bevy 0.10.

 ## What's Next?